Final Four 2019: Predictions and previews of the key matchups | NCAA.com

 8:49 p.m.
 Eastern, CBS | Stream it here

 Such a fun matchup.
 If there's a theme within these Final Four teams, it's discipline.
-These squads just don't screw up often, and while it's not sexy, that's an extremely valuable characteristic that will help you win a lot of games.
+These squads just don't screw up often, and that's an extremely valuable characteristic that will help you win a lot of games.

 The argument for Texas Tech: it has the best player on the floor in Jarrett Culver (although Cassius Winston is close), and its defense is the best unit of the four in this game.
 The Red Raiders faced the No. 1 offense in Gonzaga in the Elite Eight and held it to 69 points.
 Chris Beard is an absolute mastermind on that end, and Texas Tech is one of the toughest teams in the country.